anwaresaid/next-product-list/README.md

 ## Installation

 Clone the repository and install the dependencies:
-1.cd to the directory
+-cd to the directory
-2.npm install
+-npm install

 ## Usage

 To run the application:
-1.npm run dev
+-npm run dev